 Can-annular combustors are common in heavy-duty land based gas turbines.
 In this design, the air flows from the compressor outlet to the combustor plenum.
 From there, the air stream splits into N cans.
-Each can consists of a first approximation of a cylinder that is connected upstream to the plenum and of one or more fuel injector(s) and respective combustion zone(s) [1].
-After the last combustion zone, the hot gas flows into the turbine inlet.
+Each can consists to a first approximation of a cylinder that is connected upstream to the plenum and of one or more fuel injector(s) and respective combustion zone(s) [1].
+After the last combustion zone the hot gas flows into the turbine inlet.
 Since the can cross section is circular and the inlet of the turbine is an annular gap, a special transition duct is designed to suitably link the two, as sketched in Fig. 1.

 High frequency thermoacoustic instabilities are localized in the regions close to the flame.
 As such, they are not specific of annular or can-annular types of combustors.
-We focus instead on low frequency thermoacoustic instabilities, i.e., on frequencies below the cut-on frequency of transversal modes in each can.
-While thermoacoustic modes in annular combustors have received ample attention over the last decade [2-5], the same is not true for canannular systems.
+We focus instead on low frequency thermoacoustic instabilities, i.e. on frequencies below the cut-on frequency of transversal modes in each can.
+While thermoacoustic modes in annular combustors have received ample attention over the last decade [2, 3, 4, 5], the same is not true for can-annular systems.
 Krebs et al. [6] show that low frequency acoustic modes are axial in each can, but particular attention is required when one considers the acoustics in the N transition ducts, both because of their complex geometry and because of the acoustic communication occurring between adjacent transition ducts.
-Land-based can-annular gas turbines have an even number N of cans because of the common design of the combustor casing, which comprises an upper and a lower part with a horizontal flange inbetween.
+Land based can-annular gas turbines have an even number N of cans because of the common design of the combustor casing, which comprises of an upper and a lower part with a horizontal flange inbetween.
 An odd number of cans would require fixing a can at the flange location.
 We then consider in the following the case of N even, but the methods and the results are rather similar for the case of N odd, which is more common in aero-derivative engines [7].
-Kaufmann et al. [8] discuss how thermoacoustic mode shapes differ between a single-can test rig and a model of a quarter of an engine comprising four cans.
-More recently, Farisco and coworkers have studied the acoustic cross-talk communication between neighboring cans [9-12].
-We show in this paper that
+Kaufmann et al. [8] discuss how thermoacoustic mode shapes differ between a singlecan test rig and a model of a quarter of an engine comprising of four cans.
+More recently Farisco, Panek et al. have studied the acoustic cross-talk communication between neighbouring cans [9, 10, 11, 12].
+We show in this manuscript that the low frequency modes have certain peculiar features in can-annular combustors that are related to this cross-talk communication.